FKM O-Rings (Viton / FPM Fluoroelastomer)

 Overview

-FKM (Fluorocarbon Rubber), widely known under the trade name Viton, is the premium engineering elastomer for demanding sealing environments.
-Its outstanding resistance to high temperatures, aggressive chemicals, fuels and oils makes it the material of choice in aerospace, chemical processing, oil and gas, and automotive applications where NBR would degrade.
+FKM (Fluorocarbon Rubber), also known as FPM in ISO nomenclature and widely known by the DuPont trade name Viton, is the premium fluoroelastomer for demanding sealing environments.
+FKM, FPM and fluoroelastomer are three names for the same polymer family — FKM is the ASTM designation, FPM is the ISO/DIN designation, and fluoroelastomer is the generic chemical term.
+Its outstanding resistance to high temperatures, aggressive chemicals, fuels and oils makes it the material of choice in aerospace, chemical processing, oil and gas, and automotive applications where NBR would rapidly degrade.

 Material Properties